Last Updated: July 4, 2021

 10. 23% of people will abandon their carts immediately if you’ve made it necessary to create an account at checkout.

 It literally pays to give your visitors freedom as to whether to create an account or not.
 They just want a smooth and speedy purchase process – otherwise, people might get impatient.
+And there’s hardly a better online store website builder than Squarespace.
+It is recognized as the leader in the industry.

 - You lose 50% of online sales when visitors can’t find content.